Skip to content

 Version badge

-After selecting a Translation Provider, you can now configure translation parameters in the Endpoint configuration.
+After selecting a translation provider, you can now configure translation parameters in the Endpoint configuration.

 1. Open the Cognigy.AI interface.